 Assistant Professor, Education, Health & Behavior

-- sociology of higher education, access and success, student agency and diverse social and racial narratives
+- sociology of higher education, postsecondary access and success, student agency and diverse social and racial narratives

 Prior to joining the University of North Dakota, I maintained an academic appointment as a visiting assistant professor in Higher Education and Student Affairs program at Oklahoma State University (OSU).
 Before my years at OSU, I had held various academic administration positions in two different higher education systems: the UK and post-Soviet with a transitioning economy.
 While being involved in the formative stage of Westminster International University in Tashkent (WIUT) – a joint venture between the UK and Uzbekistan - my professional experience included ex-officio membership in the executive body and academic council of WIUT and my responsibilities ranged from deliberating and implementing academic policies, facilitating organizational development and growth, supervising development and enhancement of academic assessment system, safeguarding academic quality assurance principles, maintaining partnerships with the University of Westminster’s (London) liaisons and external examiners, and supervising student admission/enrollment processes and other areas of student administration.

-Utilizing qualitative and quantitative research methods and social theory, my research is aimed at understanding and mitigating inequalities in higher education access, student experiences and outcomes in (inter)national contexts of higher education.
-My works examine the role of student personal agency as well as various forms of capital, institutional differences, and educational practices in college access and student successat all levels of postsecondary education.
+Utilizing qualitative and quantitative research methods and social theory, my research is aimed at understanding and mitigating inequalities in higher education access, student experiences and outcomes in [inter]national contexts of higher education.
+My works examine the role of student personal agency as well as various forms of capital, institutional differences, and educational practices in college access and student success at all levels of postsecondary education.

 Azizova, Z.T., & Mendez, J. P. (2021).
 Finding meaning in the models and frameworks for Latinx college students: At the intersection of student agency and context.
 In, F. A. Bonner, R. Banda, S. T. Smith, & a. marbley, Square pegs and round holes: Alternative Student Development frameworks and models for higher education and student affairs (pp. 129-144).
 Stylus, LLC.

 Mendez, J. P., Johnson, J. D., Azizova, Z. T., Clark, M. H., & Krsmanovic, M. (2020, November).
 Widening the pathway to a degree: The impact of first-year seminar courses at an emerging HSI.
 The Journal of the First-Year Experience & Students in Transition, 32(2).